 We've all been there.
-Enticed by the natural beauty of pebbles, shells, and other treasures tumbled by the sea, we spend our beach vacations collecting and gathering to our hearts' content.
+Enticed by the natural beauty of pebbles, shells, and other treasures tumbled by the sea, we spend our beach vacations collecting to our hearts' content.
 Then we get home.
 Now what do with all that flotsam and jetsam?

 Above: Score!
 Oliver makes the find of the day, a chunk of beautifully worn cobalt glass the size of the half dollar.

 Above: Artist Jennifer Steen Booher admires Solvi's discoveries.

 Above: Old pennies tell a story of their own.

 Above: A congress of beachcombers on a misty morning at Hulls Cove on Mount Desert Island.

 Above: Back home, we get to relive our vacation as we survey our finds.